The Near Vision System

 There are 3 processes involved in near vision focusing.
 Optometrists call it the near vision triad.

-2) Accommodative Convergence– as an object moves closer, the eyes move nasally to keep the object on the fovea.
+2) Convergence– as an object moves closer, the eyes move toward the nose to keep the object on the fovea.
 Both eyes should smoothly convergence together as the target moves closer.

-3) Accommodation– lens of the eye focuses- In humans under 40 years old, the lens of the eye changes focus as objects move closer.
+3) Accommodation– lens of the eye focuses- In humans under 40 years old, the lens of each eye changes focus as objects move closer.
 This is much like a camera lens.
 As children, the lens is very flexible allowing for a large focusing range.
-After 40, the lens tends to become less flexible, so we end up wearing bifocals.
+After 40, the lens tends to become less flexible, so we may need glasses to help see clearly up close

 What does it look like when it does not work right??